Nico-Godoy/CenteR/Piepline_and_codes/README.rst

 then, selecting the 'old' mirror [0] in the displayed window.
 There are more options to install the packages.
-Always R-cran will indicate the problem in the terminal, for example, a specific packages in needed for the instalation of one specific package.
-In that case, you need to install this before continue.
+Always R-cran will indicate the problem in the terminal, for example, a specific package must be installed before continious with the instalation of the specific package.
+In that case, you need to install the requested package before continnue.

-From Python, you need to install PynPoint.
+For the Python codes, you need to install PynPoint.
 You can follow the steps from the oficial webpage: https://pynpoint.readthedocs.io/en/latest/installation.html
 In addition, you must have installed:

 - matplotlib
 - ephem
 - numpy

 You can install in Linux, for exmaple, using the following commands:

 .. code-block:: bash